1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/monitoring.md

 ### Dashboard

-An application (usually web-based) that provides a summary view of a service’s core metrics.
+An application (usually web-based) that provides a summary view of a service's core metrics.
 A dashboard may have filters, selectors, and so on, but is prebuilt to expose the metrics most important to its users.
 The dashboard might also display team information such as ticket queue length, a list of high-priority bugs, the current on-call engineer for a given area of responsibility, or recent pushes.

 ### Alert